-Pereval Tossor is a high mountain pass at an elevation of 3.893 m (12,772 ft) above the sea level, located in Ysyk-Köl, in the northern Tian Shan mountains in eastern Kyrgyzstan.
-The track to the pass is a 4x4 trail.
-It’s one of the highest mountain roads of the country.
+Pereval Tossor is a high mountain pass at an elevation of 3.901m (12,798ft) above the sea level, located in the Issyk-Kul Region of Kyrgyzstan.
+It’s one of the highest roads of the country.

 Set high in the Terskey Ala-Too mountain range, the road to the summit, also known as Pereval Tosor, Pereval Тоссор and Pereval Tassor, is totally unpaved and extremely defiant.
 A good 4x4 vehicle with high clearance is required.
 Don’t drive this trail alone.
 It is not the easiest route: be prepared for it, or enjoy it, if you are searching for off road.
 The last few km's to the top are pretty steep and rough (going towards Naryn).
 Remember this is a remote area with no mobile connection.
 No fuel stations

 Tucked away on the eastern part of the country, the pass links the southern shore of Issyk Kul lake and Naryn.
 The road is usually passable between June and August due the snow and sometimes the pass can be blocked by landslides.

 How long is the road to Pereval Tossor?